daisybio/DysRegNet_package/README.md

 ## Installation

-To install the package from git:
+To install the package from PyPI please run:

+`pip install dysregnet`

+or you can install it from git:

 `git clone https://github.com/biomedbigdata/DysRegNet_package.git  && cd DysRegNet_package`